 Formatting your lyric sheet shows off your songwriting and your awareness of industry standards.
-Experienced pros will be able to see your creativity and skill best with a well crafted lyric sheet.
-Remember - think of your lyric sheet as a combination of resume and portfolio that represents you to the music industry.
-That’s why it’s so important to make sure it’s prepared correctly and error free.
+Remember - think of your lyric sheet as a combination of a resume and portfolio that represents you and your talents to the music industry.
 Take the time to learn about how to set up your sheet with the right fonts, centering, margins and spacing that industry pros are looking for.

 Or you could always use our template to create a lyric sheet when you submit your song to labels, music supervisors, distribution partners, and publishers for potential sync placements and monetization opportunities.

 Split Sheets and Royalties

 If, like many people, you write with a co-writer or co-producer, you each have a stake in the song’s success and it’s important to determine what percentage each of you owns -- both for the master recording and the composition.
 For the purpose of this article, we’ll focus solely on the composition side, but note that a split sheet can also be used for the master recording.
-These split sheets will help determine and solidify the percentage of royalties each of you will receive in the future.
+These split sheets will help determine and solidify the percentage of composition royalties each songwriter will receive in the future.